 This is a must do when in Grenada.
 You’ll probably get lost a couple of times as there aren’t many road signs, but just pull over and ask someone where you’d like to go!
-Get a good map, bring a picnic and enjoy the day.
+Get a good map, bring some food and enjoy the day.
 We recommend having a picnic up near Bathway Beach.
-Car rentals cost around $25 – $35 / day, but once you have a car it’s easy to tick many items of your list of things to do in Grenada.
+Car rentals cost around $50 / day, but once you have a car it’s easy to tick many items of your list of things to do in Grenada.

 53. Creole Shack Restaurant (St. George)